mit-pslam/challenge-landing-page/doc/baseline.md

 ```

 ###
 By default, training logs will be written under the `./ray_results` folder.
+Training logs include sample episode videos and tensorboard logging.
 Tensorboard may be used to visualize training results in real time.
 See the Tensorboard [documentation](https://www.tensorflow.org/install) for install instructions.
 Then, you can run Tensorboard via the following command:

 ```
 >> tensorboard --logdir ray_results